 So do I NEED special flour for my pasta?

-Personally I tend to stick to type 00 flour as I prefer the smooth texture on my pasta, but there have been enough occasions where type 00 flour wasn’t anywhere to be found in my house.
-If you are just starting with making homemade pasta, I advise you to look for a type 00 flour with the right amount of protein.
+Personally I tend to stick to type 00 flour as I prefer the smooth texture on my pasta, but there have been enough occasions where type 00 flour wasn’t anywhere to be found in my pantries.
+When you are just starting out with making homemade pasta, you should look for a type 00 flour with the right amount of protein.
 Use my quick pasta flour buyer’s guide if you want to make it as easy as possible for yourself.

 Pasta flour F.A.Q.

 What is the best flour for pasta?

 Either semolina or type “00” flour is the best choice for homemade pasta.
 You can mix these for varying results that are more suite for different types of fresh pasta.